 Founded by Emma Heathcote-James in 2008, Little Soap Company really is a kitchen table to supermarket shelf story.

-Emma Heathcote-James (from Broadway, UK) started Little Soap Company almost 15 years ago.
+Emma Heathcote-James (from Broadway, UK) started Little Soap Company about 15 years ago.

 - As a youngster, Emma grew up using soap her Granny collected on her travels.
 Pure, natural soap, free from any chemicals was the norm for the family.